-Build a better relationship with his mother by remembering these things she'd like to say but won't (you hope!)
+Build a better relationship with his mother by remembering these things she'd like to say about your marriage, but won't (you hope!).

 1. I spent a couple of decades being the leading lady; now I have a character role.
 It hurts to be downsized.

 2. I know he's your husband now, but he's still my son.

 3. You don't seem very confident about yourself.
 The littlest comment from me is taken as a criticism, so I'm very careful what I say around you.

 4. Every year, I send you a birthday present, but you never even pick up the phone to thank me.
 This year, I said, "That's it.
 No more."
 Yet look at me: I'm about to send another present.
 I guess that's how I am.